Background pattern

 • If you have edema (fluid retention).

-Nonsteroidal anti-inflammatory drugs, including nabumetone, may mask the symptoms or signs of an infection (fever, pain, and inflammation).
+Non-steroidal anti-inflammatory drugs, including nabumetone, may mask the symptoms or signs of an infection (fever, pain and inflammation).

 Children and adolescents

-Other medications and Relif
+Other medicines and Relif

-Inform your doctor or pharmacist if you are taking, have taken recently, or may need to take any other medication.
+Tell your doctor or pharmacist if you are taking, have recently taken or might take any other medicines.

 • Methotrexate (to treat cancer and inflammatory diseases).